 How were the trial operators selected?

-Following a rigorous three-stage procurement process, the final five proposals were selected as being able to deliver the trials within the set timeframes, provide value for money to the state and contribute valuable learnings to the bus industry.
+Following a rigorous three-stage procurement process, the final seven proposals were selected as being able to deliver the trials within the set timeframes, provide value for money to the state and contribute valuable learnings to the bus industry.

 How much will the trials cost?